 - The payment amount, along with a separate $15 dispute fee, levied by the card network, will be deducted from the organizer's Cheddar Up account balance.
 If there are not enough funds in your Cheddar Up account to cover the dispute, Cheddar Up will debit your bank account to recover these funds.

 - Cheddar Up will begin the process of responding to a dispute on your behalf.
 The dispute resolution process allows us to submit evidence that the payment was valid (see below for more details on how you can help with this).

-- If the dispute is found in your favor, the disputed amount and the $15 fee is returned to your Cheddar Up account.
+- If the dispute is found in your favor, the disputed amount (minus the $15 dispute fee) is returned to your Cheddar Up account.
 If a dispute is upheld (found not in your favor), the cardholder’s payment remains refunded.

 - The process of resolution typically takes 60-90 days.